Your donations help T1Determined #keepgoing.

 “All of our life has been a wicked ride.” — Melody Gardot

-What started as a simple question someone asked on Facebook — why run across Texas? — has turned out to be an exceedingly difficult and at times philosophically complex question, partly because after some introspection, I’ve decided many of my reasons are dependent on each other.
-A single, simple answer has somehow eluded me.
+What started as a simple question on Facebook — why run across Texas? — has turned out to be complex and exceedingly difficult to answer, partly because after some introspection, I’ve discovered my reasons are dependent on each other.
+A single, simple answer doesn’t seem to exist.

-There are several common reasons people choose to do epic runs:
+There are several common reasons many people choose to do epic runs, and these are by no means exhaustive.

-Speaking for myself, my most basic and obvious reasons for running across Texas and attempting a run across the US were simple: because they are difficult to do even without Type 1 diabetes, and I wanted to prove to myself I could do them despite Type 1.
+My most basic and obvious reasons for running across Texas and later, the US, were simple: because they are difficult to do even without Type 1 diabetes, and I wanted to first prove to myself I could do them despite Type 1.

-I wanted other people with Type 1 diabetes to see that they too could dream big and accomplish big things despite the disease.
+I also wanted other people with Type 1 diabetes to see that they too could dream big and accomplish big things despite the disease if someone like me who didn’t even start until his 40s could do it.

 I could say my desire was to do something of moon-shot complexity.
 To pull off such things requires what I call “expeditionary thinking“: mentally packing, equipping, weather planning, time and financial budgeting, and contingency planning well before the actual physical event.
 But simply being logistically able to pull things off is, as mathematicians say, necessary but not sufficient.

 I could say I was pushing myself to impress friends, or proving to my father that I was worthy of his love.
-But my friends and my dad would have loved and supported me no matter what, and those who were hardest to impress inevitably found some way to minimize the accomplishment in their minds; and I have gradually learned that is emotional baggage I don’t need.
+But my friends and my dad would have loved and supported me no matter what, and those others who were hardest to impress inevitably found some way to minimize the accomplishment and I have gradually learned that’s the kind of emotional baggage I don’t need.

-I have to ask myself not why I run, nor why I run so far, but why I continue to do these things when no single reason is sufficient to explain what it feels like to want to do them, to plan out the dream, then to go out and live it while you still have the chance.
+None of those explains what it feels like to want to Do the Hard Things, to plan out the dream, then to go out and live that dream while you still have the chance.

 None of us lives forever.
 There are things I want to accomplish that I won’t be able to do that if I stop early.
 I’m almost 60 years old.
 None of us knows when we step out the door for our morning run whether or not it will be the last time we can.
 We do not know on any particular day whether our best days are behind us.
 We only know that one day they will be.